Huddersfield Giants: 2005–2009: Resurgence

 The beginning of the 2005 Super League season saw the club make its highest-profile signing in fifty years when Australian centre Michael De Vere signed from Brisbane Broncos, becoming the club's first Australian international player since Pat Devery in the 1950s.

-For the kick off of the 2006 season the club unveiled a host of new signings to strengthen the squad, including the iconic New Zealand international scrum-half Robbie Paul.
-After a convincing victory over Salford in the quarter final, the Giants faced Leeds (ironically coached by Tony Smith) in the Challenge Cup semi-final at Odsal, Bradford.
-Against all the odds, massive underdogs Huddersfield pulled out what is regarded as possibly their best performance of modern times, Stuart Donlan and Chris Nero with 2 tries apiece and Michael De Vere with a try and five goals steering them to a 30–12 victory.
-Huddersfield lost the 2006 Challenge Cup Final to eventual Super League champions St. Helens 42–12, but the performance heralded the best Huddersfield achievement since 1970.
+For the kick off of the 2006 season the club unveiled a host of new signings to strengthen the squad, including New Zealand international scrum-half Robbie Paul.
+After a victory over Salford in the quarter final, the Giants faced Leeds in the Challenge Cup semi-final at Odsal, Bradford.
+Huddersfield won, despite being considered underdogs.
+Stuart Donlan and Chris Nero with 2 tries apiece and Michael De Vere with a try and five goals steering them to a 30–12 victory.
+Huddersfield lost the 2006 Challenge Cup Final to eventual Super League champions St. Helens 42–12.

 The start of the 2007 season saw Huddersfield make some exciting signings, including Wests Tigers trio, Jamahl Lolesi, John Skandalis and Shane Elford, as well as Ryan Hudson.
 The season started horrendously for Huddersfield in terms of results.
 After seven consecutive losses they found themselves marooned at the foot of the table, 5 points adrift, but ironically with the second best defence in the league.
 Large sections of the fans began to question the coach's ability and as a result crowds began to dwindle and morale was beginning to suffer.

 By the end of May, the picture was totally different.
 Huddersfield had a Challenge Cup quarter-final to look forward to and had been on their longest ever winning streak since joining the Super League, nine games including two wins in the Challenge Cup including a 36–12 victory over Bradford in front of the Sky Television cameras on 18 May, Huddersfield's first victory over Bradford since 1972 and ending a run of 20 consecutive defeats in the Super League era.
 In addition, John Sharp was named consecutively as Coach of the Month for April and May.